grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create.md

 * An [Output extension](/extensions/getting-started/create/output-extensions/) is more suitable if you need to process the metrics emitted by k6 or publish them to unsupported backend stores.

-With either option, the k6 APIs you'll need to use, and things to consider while developing will differ.
+With either option, the k6 APIs you'll need to use and things to consider while developing will differ.